Economy of New Zealand: Australia

-Australia is New Zealand's largest bilateral trading partner.
-In 2013, trade between New Zealand and Australia was worth NZ$25.6 billion.
+Australia was New Zealand's largest bilateral trading partner in 2013, when trade between the two countries was worth NZ$25.6 billion, and before China overtook Australia.
 Economic and trading links between Australia and New Zealand are underpinned by the "Closer Economic Relations" (CER) agreement, which allows for free trade in goods and most services.
 Since 1990, CER has created a single market of more than 25 million people.
 Australia is now the destination of 19% of New Zealand's exports, including light crude oil, gold, wine, cheese and timber, as well as a wide range of manufactured items.

 The CER also creates a free labour market which allows New Zealand and Australian citizens to live and work freely in each other's country together with mutual recognition of professional qualifications.
 This means individuals who are registered to practise an occupation in one country can register to practise an equivalent occupation in the other country.
 Banking regulation and supervision are co-ordinated through the Trans-Tasman Council on Banking Supervision and there are also ongoing discussions about co-ordinating Australian and New Zealand business law.